Understanding Uninsured and Underinsured Motorist Coverage

 - Their vehicles are often in poor working order.
 These drivers are also less likely to have their cars in good working order because they don’t have to worry about the cost of repairs.
 They often drive cars with bald tires, faulty brakes, or other mechanical problems.

-This is why it’s important to have adequate UM and UIM protection against uninsured drivers.
-This coverage can protect you financially if you’re involved in an accident, regardless of whether the other driver is insured.
+This is why it's important to have suitable uninsured and underinsured motorist coverage against uninsured drivers.
+This coverage can help cover you financially if you're involved in an accident, regardless of whether the other driver is insured.

-The Mandatory New York State Minimum UM and UIM Coverage
+The Mandatory New York State Minimum for Uninsured and Underinsured Motorist Coverage

 If other passengers in your vehicle were also hurt, the maximum available would be $50,000, with no one person exceeding a $25,000 payment.